Jeremiah 39:15-18

 God honors and preserves those who trust Him and act with courage to uphold justice.

-17 But I will deliver you in that day,” says Yahweh; “and you will not be given into the hand of the men of whom you are afraid.
+17 But I will deliver you on that day, declares the LORD, and you will not be delivered into the hands of the men whom you fear.

 God honors and preserves those who trust Him and act with courage to uphold justice.